The order of the reductions of an algebraic integer: Cyclic Kummer extensions

-Let $K$ be a field, and denote by $K^\times$ the multiplicative group of $K$.
-Suppose that $\a^n=a$ for some $a\in K^\times$ and for some $n\geq 1$ not divisible by the characteristic of $K$, such that $\zeta_n\in K$.
-We then write $K(\a)=K(\sqrt[n]{a})$.
-This extension of $K$ is obtained by adjoining one (equivalently, all) $n$-th roots of $a$.
-It is a Galois extension of $K$, being the splitting field of $X^n-a$.
-The Galois group is cyclic of order dividing $n$.
+Suppose that $\a$ is algebraic over $K$, and that there is $n\geq 1$ such that the following holds: $\a^{\ell^n}=a$ for some $a\in K^\times$ and the $\ell^n$-th roots of unity are contained in $K$.
+We then write $K(\a)=K(\sqrt[\ell^n]{a})$.
+The extension $K(\a)/K$ is obtained by adjoining one (or equivalently, all) $\ell^n$-th roots of $a$.
+It is a Galois extension of $K$, being the splitting field of $X^{\ell^n}-a$.
+The Galois group is cyclic of order dividing $\ell^n$.
+The extension $K(\a)/K$ is called a cyclic Kummer extension.
+We now state an important result, from which the considerations below easily follow (see \cite[ch.~VI, \S6~and~\S8]{Lang}, \cite[\S2]{Birch}, \cite[ch.~IV, \S3]{Neukirch}):